NanmaranS/insta-react-app/README.md

 npx json-server --watch db/data.json --port 3000

 # Open the App
-After running `npm run dev`, open your browser and go to:   http://localhost:5173

-Then open http://localhost:3173 in your browser to view the app.
+Then open http://localhost:5173 in your browser to view the app.

 License